What are infantile spasms?

 Infantile spasms are a type of seizure that can happen in children with Down syndrome between the ages of 5 and 10 months.

-We recommend all parents view videos posted on the following website by a parent of a child with Down syndrome who had infantile spasms: http://noahsdad.com/infantile-spasms.
+We recommend all parents watch the videos posted on Infantile Spasms: A Diagnosis That Can Be Missed In Children With Down Syndrome.
+The website, Noah's Dad, belongs to William, the father of a child with Down syndrome who had infantile spasms.

 Signs and symptoms